Alert Source Discuss

 Motivation

 • Batching: allowing multiple operations from the same user in one atomic transaction.
-One common example is an ERC-20 approval followed by spending that approval, a common workflow in DEXes that requires two transactions today.
+One common example is an ERC-20 approval followed by spending that approval.
+This is a common workflow in DEXes that requires two transactions today.
 Advanced use cases of batching occasionally involve dependencies: the output of the first operation is part of the input to the second operation.

 • Sponsorship: account X pays for a transaction on behalf of account Y. Account X could be paid in some other ERC-20 for this service, or it could be an application operator including the transactions of its users for free.